There are 16 FAQs for Baggage

 one slalom water ski

-Please note – different rules apply for ski equipment when travelling to or from North or South America.
+Please note – different rules apply for ski equipment when traveling to or from the North or South America.

 Other sports equipment

 Emirates will accept wind surf boards, surf boards, kite surfing equipment, kayaks, body boards, pole vault or other sporting equipment as checked baggage and part of your standard baggage allowance, provided:

 They are less than 300cm (10 feet) in length.

 It is appropriately packed in a hard-shell packing case.
 If not a Limited Release will be required.

 For surf boards, the following precautions must be taken: